mmisw/mmiorr-docs/docs/install/index.md

-!!! tip
-    _Page Status_: **In Progress**.

-    Please let us know if you encounter any issues or have suggestions.

 # Installing the ORR System

 ## ORR Deployment via Docker

 The installation of the ORR is greatly facilitated with the use of [Docker container technology](https://www.docker.com/what-docker).
 Please install on your target machine:

 - [Docker Engine](https://docs.docker.com/engine/installation/)